The effects of local banking market structure on the banking-lending channel of monetary policy

 Market power in outputs and inputs: an empirical application to banking

 This paper provides evidence on the empirical separability of input and output market imperfections.
 We specify a model of banking competition and simultaneously estimate bank conduct in output (loan) and input (deposit) markets.
 Our results suggest that firms display some degree of non-competitive behavior in both the loan and the deposit markets.
 Moreover, we find that the input side and the output side are empirically separable, that is, the measurement of market power on one side of the market is not affected by assuming that the other side of the market is perfectly competitive.
 Our ...

 Is Lending Distance Really Changing?
 Distance Dynamics and Loan Composition in Small Business Lending

 Has information technology improved small businesses' access to credit by hardening the information used in loan underwriting and reducing the importance of proximity to lenders?
 Previous research, pointing to increasing average lending distances, suggests that it has.
 But this conclusion can obscure differences across loans and lenders.
 Using over 20 years of Community Reinvestment Act data on small business lending, we find that while average distances have increased substantially, distances at individual banks remain unchanged.
 Instead, average distance has increased because a small group ...

-Scope and scale economies in Federal Reserve payment processing
+Scale economies, scope economies, and technical change in Federal Reserve payment processing